Explore more blogs

 Step 4.
 Show your gratitude 🙏

-Provide details about specific groups or beneficiaries that were helped by the donor’s contribution, how a donor’s gift helped pay for crucial operating costs, or why their contribution is particularly relevant during a specific time or season.
+Provide information about the beneficiaries of the donor’s contribution, how the gift supported essential operating costs, or why their donation is especially impactful during a specific time or season.
 It’ll make all the difference!
-Plus, you can really make it pop with embedded video testimonials, photos, and even gifs.

-🌟 Check out a sample 501(c)(3) donation receipt letter: For their campaign to provide diverse books at free libraries around their Massachusetts community, Tri-Town Against Racism created this branded, simple (yet powerful) opening message with Givebutter’s automated donation receipt template:
+🌟 Check out a sample 501(c)(3) donation receipt letter: For their campaign to provide diverse books at free libraries in their Massachusetts community, Tri-Town Against Racism created this branded, simple (yet powerful) opening message with Givebutter’s free donation receipt template:

 Donation thank you letter template